Motor Vehicle Office

 In our mountain community, a good share of the population doesn't receive mail to residences.
 You'll need to provide our office with a physical and mailing address, and keep it up to date.
 This will ensure you receive your renewal notice each year.
 It's acceptable to have a mailing address outside of Summit County, or Colorado, but all motor vehicles registered in Summit County must have a physical address within the County.
-Changing your address with the Department of License does not automatically update our office's records.
-Secure and Verifiable ID is required by law to make any changes on Motor Vehicle records.
+Update your address any time online here.

-Proof of COLORADO Insurance & ID RequiredIt is compulsory in Colorado to provide proof of Colorado insurance when first registering, and sometimes you'll need to show it when renewing your vehicle's registration.
+Proof of Colorado Insurance & ID RequiredIt is compulsory in Colorado to provide proof of Colorado insurance when first registering, and sometimes you'll need to show it when renewing your vehicle's registration (especially if your insurance lapsed, changed, or if there is a VIN discrepancy).
 It's a good rule of thumb to always bring it with you.
 You will always need to furnish a form of Secure & Verifiable ID to conduct Motor Vehicle business in our office.
 If your name isn't on the title to the vehicle and you'd like to make a change/discuss anything regarding the vehicle, a notarized, original (cannot be a copy) Power of Attorney from the registered owner is required.